WASdev/ci.docker.websphere-traditional/developer-v9beta/README.md

 1. Installs IBM Installation Manager
 2. Installs IBM WebSphere Application Server
-3. Updates IBM WebSphere Application Server with the Fixpack
 4. When the container is started a .tar file of the IBM WebSphere Application Server traditional for Developers installation is created

 Dockerfile.install: